Korean Air: Early 21st century

-On 23 June 2000, along with Aeroméxico, Air France and Delta Air Lines, Korean Air founded world's major airline alliance, SkyTeam and SkyTeam Cargo, founded on 28 September 2000.
+On 23 June 2000, along with Aeroméxico, Air France, and Delta Air Lines, Korean Air founded major airline alliance, SkyTeam and SkyTeam Cargo, founded on 28 September 2000.

-On June 5, 2007, Korean Air said that it would create a new low-cost carrier called Jin Air in Korea to compete with Korea's KTX high-speed railway network system, which offered cheaper fares and less stringent security procedures compared to air travel.
+On 5 June 2007, Korean Air said that it would create a new low-cost carrier called Jin Air in Korea to compete with Korea's KTX high-speed railway network system, which offered cheaper fares and less stringent security procedures compared to air travel.
 Jin Air started scheduled passenger service on July 17, 2008.
 Korean Air announced that some of its 737s and A300s would be given to Jin Air.

 In mid-2010, a co-marketing deal with games company Blizzard Entertainment sent a 747-400 and a 737-900 taking to the skies wrapped in StarCraft II branding.
 In August 2010, Korean Air announced heavy second-quarter losses despite record-high revenue.

-In August 2010, Hanjin Group, the parent of KAL, opened a new cargo terminal at Navoi in Uzbekistan, which will become a cargo hub with regular Incheon-Navoi-Milan flights.
+In August 2010, Hanjin Group, the parent of KAL, opened a new cargo terminal at Navoiy International Airport in Uzbekistan, which will become a cargo hub with regular Seoul-Navoi-Milan flights.

 In 2013, Korean Air acquired a 44% stake in Czech Airlines.
 It sold the stake in October 2017.
-On May 1, 2018, the airline launched a joint venture partnership with Delta Air Lines.
+On 1 May 2018, the airline launched a joint venture partnership with Delta Air Lines.

 In 2019, Korean Air began playing a safety video with the K-pop group SuperM.
 It featured the song "Let's go everywhere", which was to be released as a single.
 The airline also featured the group on a livery sported by a Boeing 777-300ER, with registration HL8010.

+In 2023, Korean Air was certified a 5-star Airline by Skytrax, an air transport rating organization.

+In 2025, a 10% shareholding was acquired in Canadian airline WestJet.